 From there perspective they are right – I am what most beekeepers call a a bee haver and not a beekeeper.
 I respect the bees, and I enjoy having them, but it is not a hobby or a profession with me.
 I only keep bees so that in the event I cannot get sugar I will have a sweetener, as well as the fact that I have lots of uses for beeswax.

 When I look at bee keeping techniques I want things that both lessen my input, and that treat the bees closer to how they would act if they were feral.

-I ignore things like bee space in a top bar hive and allow them to make comb how they wish, I also do not inspect as much as most, and I typically harvest in the spring so I can get the true surplus rather than hope I left the bees enough to survive the winter.
+I ignore things like bee space in a top bar hive and allow them to make comb how they wish.
+Additionally, I also do not inspect as much as most.
+I typically harvest in the spring so I can get the true surplus rather than hope I left the bees enough to survive the winter.

 That all being said, let me talk about how I install a package of bees in the rain.